ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

   # omit the previous configuration.......

-  # enable Nix Flakes and the new nix-command command line tool
+  # enable Flakes and the new nix-command command line tool
   nix.settings.experimental-features = [ "nix-command" "flakes" ];

   environment.systemPackages = with pkgs; [
-    # Nix Flakes uses the git command to pull dependencies from data sources, so git must be installed first
+    # Flakes uses the git command to pull dependencies from data sources, so git must be installed first
     git
     vim
     wget